 Sensors, Actuators and Attributes

-Sensors are signals to read values of properties in a vehicle.
-Values of sensors typically change over time.
-Reading a sensor shall return the current actual value of the related property, e.g. the current speed or the current position of the seat.
+Sensors are properties that, from a VSS-perspective, are read-only.
+The values of a sensor property typically change over time and within an ignition cycle (i.e., a driving journey).
+Reading a sensor shall return the actual value of the related property (e.g., the current speed or the current position of the seat).

 Attribute values can also change, similar to sensor values.
 The latter can be useful for attribute values that are likely to change during the lifetime of the vehicle.
 However, attribute values should typically not change more than once per ignition cycle, or else it should be defined as a sensor instead.